List of articles № 13

 Cats focus on seemingly empty spots because their sensory systems operate at a level far beyond human perception.
 High‑density rod cells in the feline retina detect minute changes in light intensity, allowing cats to perceive subtle shadows or reflections invisible to us..
 Date latest changes: 2025-10-02 00:59

-Instruction: how to safely transport a cat in a car.
+Instruction: why a cat sleeps curled up in a ball.

 Instruction: why a cat eats plastic bags.